 Additionally, an owner is no longer able to evict a family with minor children during the academic year.
 In order to protect a child’s right to education, an owner is prevented from taking any actions related to owner move-ins until the academic year is over.
 The new law also modifies the term “residential rental units” to “residential units” in Section 13.76.130A.9.k.(i) of the Ordinance.
 This modification protects elderly and/or disabled tenants who have occupied the rental unit for five or more years from owner move-in evictions if their landlord owns at least 3 residential units in Berkeley.

-For more information about your rights under these new Bay Area laws protecting tenants, please contact Michael Bracamontes or Ryan Vlasak of BV Law at 415-835-6777.
+For more information about your tenant rights under these new Bay Area laws protecting tenants, please contact Michael Bracamontes or Ryan Vlasak of BV Law at 415-835-6777.